KLCC Park: Fountain Show, Hours & Visitor Tips

 What Is KLCC Park

-The park opened in 1998 and was designed by Roberto Burle Marx, a Brazilian landscape architect known for his work on large-scale public gardens.
-The design combines mature trees transplanted from the old racecourse, indigenous Malaysian species, open lawns, shaded paths, and a central lake — all within walking distance of one of the most photographed landmarks in Southeast Asia.
+The park was designed by Roberto Burle Marx, the Brazilian landscape architect known for large-scale public gardens across South America.
+His design combined mature trees transplanted from the old racecourse with native Malaysian species, open lawns, shaded walking paths, and a 10,000-square-metre artificial lake — all within a five-minute walk of one of the most photographed skylines in Southeast Asia.

 What to See and Do at KLCC Park